 Who the f*ck is André Bertel?

 For those one or two Karate-ka who do not yet know him, here is a short summary.
-In a nutshell, André Bertel was forced into Karate by his mother when he was five years old and he hated it.
+André Bertel was forced into Karate by his mother when he was five years old and he hated it.
 Only when he received his first Dan he started liking Karate as he believed to have achieved something useful in his life and more interesting doors started to open.
 Apart from that he is:

 - a New Zealand born Shotokan Karate master, living in Oita City, Japan